DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/CheckYourInstallation/index.rst

 We will now do few, very simple checks.
 The first can be done by using the python interactive shell.
 For these examples I will actually use `iPython <http://ipython.org/>`_, which is a highly recommended shell.

+Make sure that you are running these commands inside the python virtual environment that you have created with *virtualenv* as explained in :ref:`editing_code`.

 .. code-block:: python

    In [1]: import GSI
    In [2]: import pyparsing
+   In [3]: import MySQLdb
-   In [3]: import DIRAC
+   In [4]: import DIRAC

 Were these imports OK?
-If not, then you should probably hit the "previous" button of this guide.
+If not, then you should probably hit the "previous" button of this guide, or check the *pip install* log.

 The real basic stuff